Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/7 - Scaling Frontend Development.md

   - If hard to enforce, it might not be helpful
 - Burning code down is no option
 - Builds a culture of feedback and knowledge sharing
-  - Embrace pair programming! 🙏🏼
+  - Embrace pair programming! :pray:

 ### Pattern libraries